poteto/hiring-without-whiteboards/README.md

 - [Weedmaps](https://weedmaps.com/careers) | Irvine, CA; Denver, CO; Tucson, AZ; Madrid, Spain; Remote | Phone screen, Group interview, and possible code review
 - [wemake.services](https://wemake.services) | Remote | Short unpaid take-home challenge, code review, portfolio discussion
 - [Weploy](https://www.weployapp.com/join-our-team/) | Melbourne, Australia; Sydney, Australia | Phase 1: Face to face interview to get to know the candidate.
 Phase 2: Problem solving session that involves designing a solution to a real-world problem followed by 1/2 day of pairing with a senior dev on implementing the proposed solution.
+- [WeTransfer](https://wetransfer.homerun.co) | Amsterdam, Netherlands | Culture fit and fundamentals chat, skills interview - no whiteboarding! - and take-home project, communication and collaboration interview, meet with the VP of Engineering
 - [Wheely](https://wheely.com/en/careers) | Moscow, Russia | Get to know each other in under 30 minutes on-site or via Skype, take-home challenge, on-site review and interview with the team.
 - [Wildbit](https://wildbit.com) | Philadelphia, PA & Remote | Take-home project followed by interviews.
 - [Wimdu](http://wimdujobs.com) | Berlin, Germany | Take-home project, then a pair-programming and discussion onsite/remote.